Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Introduction

 \subsection{Overview of the paper}

-In Section \ref{sec:results} we briefly recall the optimal transport problem between probability measures, and we introduce the Sinkhorn divergence following the presentation in \cite{cuturi2013fast}.
-Then, we discuss the notion of directional derivative of these divergences in order to obtain our main result on a central limit theorem for Sinkhorn divergence via an appropriate adaptation of the delta-method.
+In Section \ref{sec:results}, we briefly recall the optimal transport problem between probability measures, and we introduce the notions of Sinkhorn divergence and Sinkhorn loss.
+Then, we derive the asymptotic distributions for the empirical Sinkhorn divergence and the empirical Sinkhorn loss.
+We also give the behavior of such statistics when the regularization parameter $\varepsilon$ tends to zero at a rate depending on the number of available observations.
 A bootstrap procedure is discussed in Section \ref{sec:bootstrap}.
-Numerical experiments are presented in Section \ref{sec:numeric} and Section \ref{sec:real} for synthetic data and real data, and we illustrate the benefits of a bootstrap procedure.
-Some perspectives are given in Section \ref{sec:concl}.
+Numerical experiments are reported in Section \ref{sec:numeric} for synthetic data and in Section \ref{sec:real} for real data.